MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 4. Choose the **OK** button.

 > [!NOTE]
-> After you approve or reject a time sheet line by job, you can't reopen or modify it on the **Time Sheet** page.
+> After you approve or reject a time sheet line by project, you can't reopen or modify it on the **Time Sheet** page.

 ## Post time sheet lines in a resource journal